 Open Application After Connection

-We’ve already talked about how you can have IPVanish start automatically when you boot up your Android TV, and have the app automatically connect to a VPN server.
+We’ve already discussed how you can have IPVanish start automatically when you boot up your Android TV and have the app automatically connect to a VPN server.
 You can also have IPVanish open another app immediately after it connects to a VPN.

-Many people use Open Application After Connection to automatically connect to a VPN server and open Kodi as soon as they turn on their Android TV.
+Many people use Open Application After Connection to automatically connect to a VPN server and open Kodi when they turn on their Android TV.

-Once you click on the this setting, you’re taken to another screen that lists every app you’ve installed on your device.
+Once you click on this setting, you’re taken to another screen that lists every app installed on your device.
 Similar to Split Tunneling, you can only select one app.

 Scroll down until you see the app you want, then click the radio button next to it.

 Recommended Setting: This setting is pure convenience.
-If you always go straight from IPVanish to another app (Kodi for example), then this is a no-brainer.
+This is a no-brainer if you always go straight from IPVanish to another app (Kodi, for example).
 If you don’t, then leave this unchecked.

 Scramble

-Scramble is a setting you can change only if you’re using the OpenVPN protocol that we’ll discuss in the next Settings section.
+Scramble is a setting you can change only if you use the OpenVPN protocol that we’ll discuss in the next Settings section.

-What Scramble does is try to mask your connection to fool servers into thinking that you’re not using a VPN.
-This is useful in countries where VPN’s are illegal, but it can sometimes help fool apps like Netflix or Amazon Prime Music into thinking that you’re not connecting via VPN.
+Still, it can sometimes help fool apps like Netflix or Amazon Prime Music into thinking you’re not connecting via VPN.

 Recommended Setting: For the fastest VPN connection, leave this unchecked.
 Only turn Scramble on if you’re having trouble connecting to some streaming services.

-The next three settings all have to do with how IPVanish connects to different VPN servers and what protocols it uses.
+The following three settings all concern how IPVanish connects to different VPN servers and what protocols it uses.

 VPN Protocol: OpenVPN vs IKEv2 Beta

 All that customizability comes at a price, however.
-It’s slower to connect than OpenVPN and more easily countered by software that wants to restrict users connecting through VPN’s.
+It’s slower to connect than OpenVPN and more easily countered by software that wants to restrict users from connecting through VPNs.

 Recommended Setting: If you care more about privacy than speed, use IKEv2 Beta (IPSec).
-For any other use case (especially streaming video), use the OpenVPN protocol.
+Use the OpenVPN protocol for any other use case (especially streaming video).

 Protocol: TCP vs. UDP